1896 School House

 It changed from the frontier into a village that supported agriculture and industry, and the frontier continued to move west — in part because of Horace Greeley’s popularization of the advice: “Go west, young man.”

 Built in 1896 in Queen Anne style, this school represents an exaggerated nostalgia for British architecture.
-During the late1896 Schoolhouse shortly after construction 1800s, architects returned to New England to study its classic Georgian buildings.
+During the late 1800s, architects returned to New England to study its classic Georgian buildings.
 At the same time, new technologies allowed architects to use ornate colors and to use geometric patterns, made possible in part by the introduction of machine lathes.

 The result is this schoolhouse, the last major building constructed on the green.
 It offers the simple patterns of Queen Anne style, such as the small-paned lattice of the windows and the straight lines of the roof.
 The designers created a sense of depth through the fish-scale pattern of the shingles, the filigreed detail in the upper gables, and fanlights framing a recessed entrance.